-Each kiosk will be required to pass a safety inspection on Thursday afternoon in order to be judged.
+Each kiosk will be required to pass a safety inspection on the Thursday afternoon of the Competition in order to be judged.
 Refer to Appendix E of this rulebook for the certification criteria and safety checklist.

 4.3 Judging

 4.3.01 Multiple Teams per School